 Sturgeon Navigate Fish Ladder

 Using FLOW-3D, AECOM Tecsult inc. was able to improve a fish ladder design that allows sturgeon to successfully navigate the ladder without using physical modeling.
-Experimental work on the site was essentially ruled out due to the site’s limitations and the expense it would entail, so it was critical that FLOW-3D‘s numerical modeling results provide accurate information.
+Our civil and environmental customers now use FLOW-3D HYDRO for these types of modeling and analysis.
+Experimental work on the site was essentially ruled out due to the site’s limitations and the expense it would entail, so it was critical that FLOW-3D HYDRO‘s numerical modeling results provide accurate information.

 Redesigning the fish ladder